 The final is held in March and there will be a rehearsal day before that.
 Each team will have a one hour slot, please come prepared with your presentation, scripts and any props you may be using.
 Tickets for the final are available from the One World Centre and all are welcome to attend.

-After the final all the money that the sponsors, AFD Software Ltd of Ramsey, have put in the grant pool is distributed between the charities based on the merits of your presentation, those with the highest scoring presentations will receive a greater proportion of the grant pool.
+After the final all the money that the sponsors have put in the grant pool is distributed between the charities based on the merits of your presentation, those with the highest scoring presentations will receive a greater proportion of the grant pool.